matthew-brett/pydagogue/curious_git.rst

     it early or later in your learning process.
 I leave it up to you to decide.

-.. comment yoh -- below you demand an hour while above only 45
-           minutes.
-Do not raise stakes! ;-)

 So |--| have no truck with people who try and tell you that you can just use git and that you don't need the `deep shit`_.
 You *do* need the deep shit, but the deep shit isn't that deep, and it will take you an hour of your time to